 What is PWHT?

-This article shall cover PWHT of welded butt joints, branch joints in Carbon Steel and Low Alloy Steel Materials, as well as all type of welded joints in killed carbon steel materials for Low-Temperature Service to guide technicians, supervisors, and other persons involved in the safe execution of PWHT activity so that final result is acceptable.
+This article shall cover PWHT of welded butt joints, branch joints in Carbon Steel and Low Alloy Steel Materials, as well as all types of welded joints in killed carbon steel materials for Low-Temperature Service to guide technicians, supervisors, and other persons involved in the safe execution of PWHT activity so that final result is acceptable.

 If PWHT is neglected or performed incorrectly, the residual stresses can combine with service load stresses.
 The value may exceed a material’s design limitations leading to weld failures, higher cracking potential, and increased susceptibility to brittle fracture.
 Other benefits of PWHT are listed below: